Accreditations and Licensures

 San Antonio Regional Hospital has earned The Joint Commission’s Gold Seal of Approval® for Advanced Total Hip and Knee Replacement Certification by demonstrating continuous compliance with The Joint Commission’s performance standards.
 The Gold Seal is a symbol of quality that reflects a healthcare organization’s commitment to providing safe and quality patient care.

-“Advanced Total Hip and Replacement Certification recognizes healthcare organizations committed to fostering continuous quality improvement in patient safety and quality of care,” says Mark Pelletier, RN, MS, chief operating officer, Accreditation and Certification Operations, and chief nursing executive, The Joint Commission.
+“Advanced Total Hip and Replacement Certification recognizes healthcare organizations committed to striving for excellence and fostering continuous improvement in patient safety and quality of care,” says Ken Grubbs, DNP, MBA, RN, executive vice president of Accreditation and Certification Operations and chief nursing officer, The Joint Commission.

 The Joint Commission (TJC) Primary Stroke Certification